Resources

 • Project engages with DAC/HTR communities or community advocates with accessible outreach materials, interviews, or meetings, incorporates feedback into research findings, and shares the results with the engaged individuals, organizations, or communities

-• Project documents benefits of research outcomes for DAC/HTR communities, specifically, demonstrating how increased investment in clean energy resources benefiting DAC/HTR to improve local air quality, public health, and reduce energy burden
+• Project documents benefits of research outcomes for DAC/HTR communities, specifically, demonstrating how increased investment in clean energy resources benefiting DAC/HTR communities to improve local air quality, public health, and reduce energy burden

 • Project Innovation/Justification – Identify differentiators from incumbent technology and/or research, including how the subject technology or technology deployment tool/method are different from current technologies, technology deployment tools/methods, including why this project is different from any past and present research on the technology.
 The submission should provide energy, carbon, or demand reduction estimates, with explanations or references for calculations and data.
+Submission targets a Research Initiative topic that is listed as an “Immediate Need” in the relevant TPM.

 • Project Execution – A high quality project submission explains how the project will be successfully completed by meeting time, scope, and budget requirements.

-• Define the project scope and expected outcomes, including how it will be researched, substantiated, or achieved.
+• Define the project scope and expected outcomes, including how it will be researched, substantiated, or achieved

-• Explain how the project will be executed, including identifying critical partners, and describing a clear path to completing the project and deliverables within the estimated budget and timeframe.
+• Explain how the project will be executed, including identifying critical partners and describing a clear path to completing the project and deliverables within the estimated budget and timeframe

 • Explain who the relevant program, market, or technology stakeholders are for this project and how the project will engage with these stakeholders, including mention of specific EE programs or implementers.
-Describe the stakeholders expected or perceived barriers to adoption of the technology or deployment strategy.
+Describe the stakeholders expected or perceived barriers to adoption of the technology or deployment strategy

 • Outline a timeline that is reasonable given the research objectives and associated tasks.
-If the research is seasonally sensitive, please explain.
+If the research is seasonally sensitive, please explain

-• Estimate a budget that is reasonable given the research objectives and associated tasks and partners.
+• Estimate a budget that is reasonable given the research objectives and associated tasks and partners

 • Portfolio Fit — CalNEXT has annual budget restrictions, annual project completion targets, and aims to have a balanced portfolio that delivers on technology transfer now and in the future.
 Projects that meet the above criteria may not be a good fit for the portfolio depending on the status of the portfolio.
 For the best chance of being selected for the portfolio, the budget is recommended to not exceed $300,000 and not exceed 18 months in duration.

 It is important that you answer the Project intake form questions completely to ensure it can be evaluated fairly.
-We recognize the research project may be conducting research to answer some of these questions, in this case please indicate this in the submission responses.
+We recognize the research project may be conducting research to answer some of these questions, in this case, please indicate this in the submission responses.

 Idea submissions will be evaluated based on their likelihood to be developed into a Project by meeting the above criteria.